ajefferiss/open-moments/content/tech/php_login_form.md

 Each user is going to have a password stored with their accounts, we're going to do the following things for these passwords:

 * Use a cryptographically strong hashing function
-* Use a random salt for each password
 * Require strong passwords, we're going to define a strong password as one containing a minimum of 8 characters and have at least 3 of the following 4 rules:
     * Upper case letters
     * Lower case letters